Skip to main content

 Sponsored by the United States Department of State, and the Bureau of Educational and Cultural Affairs, the Fulbright Program is the flagship international educational exchange program, which provides funding for professionals, teachers, students and scholars to undertake graduate study, advanced research, university teaching, and teaching in elementary and secondary schools.
 Operating in more than 155 countries worldwide, the program is designed to increase mutual understanding between the people of the United States and the people of other countries.

-Recipients of Fulbright grants are selected on the basis of academic or professional achievement, as well as
+Recipients of Fulbright grants are selected on the basis of academic or professional achievement, as well

 By Keith Hautala, Mike Lynch, Alicia Gregory